zbchristian/BatteryMonitor/Readme.md

 ==============
 A split core current sensor with a Hall sensor is used to measure the current.

+Advantage: sensor works contactless.
+No need to mess with the cabling, since the sensor is just placed around one of the battery cables.

 Utilized model: YHDC HSTS016L +-20A
 - 2.5+-0.625V (buffered by an OpAmp)
 - reference voltage 2.5V (buffered by an OpAmp)

-The resolution is about 50mA.
+The reached resolution is about 50mA.

 Analog to digital conversion
 ============================
 Internal 12-bit ADC of the ESP32 processor.
-The ADC is quite noisy and an averaging is used in order to achieve the resolution of about 50mA.
+The ADC is quite noisy and an averaging (low pass filter) is used in the software in order to achieve the resolution of about 50mA.

 Android APP
 ===========
-Developed with the MIT AppInventor
+Developed with the MIT App-Inventor2
+- Low energy bluetooth (BLE) connection to the ESP32
 - Main Screen with current, voltage, capacity
 - Settings window